Headteacher January 1958 – July 1967

 CEO Royal Wootton Bassett Academy Trust

 Originally from Ashford in Kent, George Croxford has been a PE teacher for over 25 years and has spent the last eighteen years in Senior Leadership.
 He moved to the South West in 1993 and his experience has always been “in very challenging schools”.
 His previous role was Headteacher at the Bridge Learning Campus Bristol (Hartcliffe) where results improved from 9% 5 A*-C including English and Maths and 17 % 5 A*-C to 38 % and 63% after 4 years.
 In the OfSTED inspection of November 2010, he successfully led Wootton Bassett School to become Outstanding in all 27 categories; the only 11-18 school to achieve this under that framework.
-He ensured that Royal Wootton Bassett Academy retained its Outstanding designation when reinspected in November 2013.
+During this time, Wootton Bassett School converted to an Academy, and he ensured that Royal Wootton Bassett Academy retained its Outstanding designation when reinspected in November 2013.
+RWBA was rated as one of the best in the whole of the south west region during his headship in The Sunday Times.
+He was shortlisted for the best secondary school headteacher in 2019 by the Pearson National Teaching Awards.
+Royal Wootton Bassett Academy Trust was established in May 2017, with George as its CEO.
+He left the position of Headteacher to take on the role of CEO at the Trust full time.